-In India, in the arena of water resources, Central Water Commission (CWC) is the apex technical organisation.
-The organisation currently functions as an office attached to the Union Ministry of Water Resources, River Development and Ganga Rejuvenation.
+The organisation currently functions as an office attached to the Ministry of Jal Shakti, under the Department of Water Resources, River Development and Ganga Rejuvenation.

 The commission is also vested with the responsibilities of:

-With the financial assistance from World Bank, Central Water Commission is managing Dam Rehabilitation and Improvement Project (DRIP) to rehabilitate about 225 dams in India.
+With the financial assistance from the World Bank, the Central Water Commission is managing Dam Rehabilitation and Improvement Project (DRIP) to rehabilitate about 225 dams in India.